appsmithorg/appsmith-docs/website/docs/reference/widgets/iframe.md

-## Communication between app and Iframe
+## Send Message Between App and Iframe

 Appsmith offers a secure method for enabling [cross-origin communication](/reference/appsmith-framework/widget-actions/post-message) between the Appsmith app and the Iframe widget.
 By leveraging the `postMessage` capability, you can establish a seamless exchange of messages between the embedded external page and the Appsmith app.